RAHULSINGH8181/Sporty-Shoes/README.md

 6. In the Manage Purchase(Purchase Report) section Admin can search according to Date of purchase or Category of shoes.

+# Running The Project

+Start the server at http://localhost:8090/

 # Project Screenshorts
 ## Open this below pdf file to view the project screenshorts.